Analysis | Four numbers that will decide the men’s Final Four

 Will Gonzaga join them?
 Perhaps.
-In January we estimated they had an 11 percent chance to finish the regular season undefeated, the best chance of any team since 2014-15, and they have continued rolling in the NCAA tournament.
-Using the same method from a few months ago puts Gonzaga’s likelihood of a perfect season at 58 percent no matter who wins the other side of the Final Four bracket between Baylor and Houston.
+In January we estimated the Bulldogs had an 11 percent chance to finish the regular season undefeated, the best chance of any team since 2014-15, and they have continued rolling in the NCAA tournament.
+Using the same method from a few months ago puts Gonzaga’s likelihood of a perfect season at 58 percent, no matter who wins the other Final Four semifinal between Baylor and Houston.

 That’s not the only number worth focusing on for this year’s Final Four.
 Here are a few more that are sure to factor into the chase for the national championship.